lowRISC/opentitan/hw/formal/doc/index.md

 Note that assertions defined with these macros will have a common prefix name `FpvSecCm`, which will help the FPV tcl file to group them in a specific task.

 ### FPV fault injection
-The above security assertions are expected to be unreachable in normal design environment, and are only reachable if a fault is injected.
+The above security assertions are expected to be unreachable in normal design environment.
+They are only reachable if a fault is injected.
-To create a FPV environment that has fault injections, the `stopat` command and black box methods are used.
+To create a FPV environment that has fault injections, the `stopat` command and black-box methods are used.
 * FSM fault injection: a `stopat` is placed at `state_o` output.
 * Counter fault injection: black-box the prim_count module.
 * Double LFSR fault injection: black-box the prim_double_lfsr module.
-Then we will let formal environment to randomly drive these outputs and run security assertions to ensure these error cases will trigger alerts under any circumstance.
+Then we will let formal environment to randomly drive these outputs and run security assertions to ensure these error cases will trigger alerts under any circumstances.

 ### Set up FPV security check environment
 To set up the FPV security check environment, please follow the steps below:
-1. Add an item under `hw/top_earlgrey/formal/top_earlgrey_fpv_cfgs.hjson` with the naming convention "{ip_name}_sec_cm".
+1. Add an item under `hw/top_earlgrey/formal/top_earlgrey_sec_cm_fpv_cfgs.hjson` with the naming convention "{ip_name}_sec_cm".
 2. Under the item add an entry "task" with value "FpvSecCm".
 This entry tells the tcl file to black-box security prim modules in the FPV environment, and define required macros.
 This "task" entry also tells the tcl file to disable regular assertions and only analyze macro defined security assertions with prefix `FpvSecCm`.